fireheart12/Stock_Investment/README.md

 # (X) Conclusion :

 The prices were predicted to a considerable accuracy and all this was integrated on a website the team designed using **Django**.
+We successfully trained a deep learning architecture based on state of the art LSTM networks in order to predict the prices based on historical understanding of our data.

 **Link** :